The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

 The power of normative influence

-Conformity is not in itself a good or a bad thing.
+The conformity bias is not in itself a good or a bad thing.

 For example, creativity is built on some of the pillars of nonconformity: ignoring social norms and authority, eschewing social approval, rejecting structure and cultivating dissent.